 British intrusion, 1772–1907

 Bhutan had many interactions with the British during this time in an effort to uphold control over western Tibet and protect its sovereignty.
 Long run, though, the Anglo-Bhutan War of 1864–1865 resulted in Bhutan losing some territory as well as Assam and portions of Bengal.
-Bhutan rightly maintained its independence and its distinctiveness in face of the losses.
+Bhutan rightly maintained its independence and its distinctiveness in the face of the losses.

 Mansion of Wangchuck